DiegoHurtad0/USA-Traveling-Salesman-Tour/README.md

 Many methods have been used to solve routing problem, because of the complexity of the problem (NP-hard), in some cases exact methods, but usually metaheuristics, classic heuristics.
 D. Hurtado-Olivares et al.

+The total number of tours is obtained by multiplying these values: N-1 x (N-2) x (N-3) x . . . x 3 x 2 x 1.

+( N-1 !)

+That is in an unimaginably large number of possibilities.
+Even for 50 cities, the world's fastest supercomputer has no hope of going through the full count of tours one by one to pick out the shortest.

 <h3 align="left">Exact algorithms:</h3>

 A large number of exact algorithms have been proposed for the TSP.
 These can be best understood and explained in the context of integer linear programming (ILP)